Read about the topic

 What is copyright

 Copyright protects the work of authorship and gives the copyright holder the exclusive right to use the work.
-The holder may sell or assign the copyright to their work.
+The holder may assign the copyright (i.e. the economic rights) to his/her work for a remuneration or for free.
 Copyright is inheritable, but is only valid for 70 years after the death of the author.
 Copyright is regulated by the Copyright Act, i.e. Act No. 121/2000 Coll.

 The internet has made it very easy to access some copyrighted works.
 For example, pirate servers have sprung up on the internet offering films and TV series for download (often for free but they may charge a download fee) without having the copyright to them.
 They are thus committing an unlawful act.
 As a result, audiovisual creators, TV companies, film studios and other entities lose out on the profits to which they are entitled